software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 15
 >
 > Implement a REST API endpoint for _getting the questions of a quiz_.
-In this case, instead of using the `@JsonIgnore` annotation, use [@JsonManagedReference and @JsonBackReference](https://www.baeldung.com/jackson-bidirectional-relationships-and-infinite-recursion) annotations to include the question's answer options in to the JSON response.
+In this case, instead of using the `@JsonIgnore` annotation, you can use [@JsonManagedReference and @JsonBackReference](https://www.baeldung.com/jackson-bidirectional-relationships-and-infinite-recursion) annotations to include the question's answer options in to the JSON response.
 >
 > Return an appropriate HTTP status code and error message in the following error case:
 >